 - is collaborative by design;

 - celebrates at least once before July, 2021;

-- You must be committed to taking part in professional development as led by your mentor festival and the Science Festival Alliance.
-The project involves intensive professional development during the first half of 2020, including video conferences, phone calls, and the Science Events Summit.
+- benefits from professional development during the first half of 2020, including video conferences, phone calls, and the 2020 Science Events Summit in June;

 To apply please download the following word document, fill out the questions to the best of your ability, and save it as a PDF when complete.
 Email completed applications to the Science Festival Alliance no later than December 2, 2019 at: email@example.com

 - When is the deadline for the Accelerator Application?

 - The application for this funding opportunity is December 2, 2019.

 - The Science Festival Alliance’s goal is to announce the final 12 startup festivals no later than January 6, 2020.